oncody/civ-board-game-2010/README.md

 This coin no longer counts towards your 15 coin victory condition Investments cannot be discarded from play by other players.

-### Turn Phase 2: Trade (Parallel)
+### Trade Phase
+* Turn phase 2
+* Parallel
-Collect trade from all cities and record it in your trade dial Include squares controlled by your scout that are not in your outskirts Do not include squares blockaded by an enemy army or scout figure Trade resources with other players
+* Collect trade from all cities and record it in your trade dial Include squares controlled by your scout that are not in your outskirts Do not include squares blockaded by an enemy army or scout figure Trade resources with other players